 California Health and Safety Code 11362.3 HS intersects with several related crimes, including:

 - Federal Drug Offenses: Despite California’s state-level legalization, marijuana remains illegal under federal law.
 This can lead to federal drug charges in certain cases.
+If you’re looking for information on expunging a federal crime in California, be sure to check out the blog post “Can A Federal Crime Be Expunged In California?” for valuable insights.

 - Possession of Controlled Substances: If an individual possesses substances classified as controlled substances under federal law, they may face charges unrelated to the marijuana code.